analythium/railway-shiny/README.md

 3. Wait for Railway to verify your `CNAME` record

 Once a custom domain has been correctly configured, Railway will automatically generate and apply a Let's Encrypt certificate.

-## Todo

-- See how to link to GitHub
-- Pricing info

 > #### Starter Plan Project Limits
 >